DavidJKTofan/davidtofan.com/content/articles/protecting-osi-layers/index.md

 ### L3 Network

-When organizations seek to fortify their entire networks, IT departments often resort to conventional hardware solutions or cloud scrubbing providers. **[Magic Transit](https://developers.cloudflare.com/magic-transit/)** emerges as a comprehensive network security solution, delivering DDoS protection, traffic acceleration, and more, accessible from every Cloudflare PoP.
+When organizations seek to fortify their entire networks or entire IP prefixes, IT departments often resort to conventional hardware solutions or cloud scrubbing providers. **[Magic Transit](https://developers.cloudflare.com/magic-transit/)** emerges as a comprehensive network security solution, delivering DDoS protection, traffic acceleration, and more, accessible from every Cloudflare PoP.
 This applies seamlessly to on-premise, cloud-hosted, and hybrid network environments.

 > Note: certain [prerequisites](https://developers.cloudflare.com/magic-transit/prerequisites/) are essential for utilizing Magic Transit, typically involving an IPv4 IP prefix length requirement of a minimum `/24`, due to how [Border Gateway Protocol (BGP)](https://www.cloudflare.com/learning/security/glossary/what-is-bgp/) works.
-However, those unable to meet this requirement can explore the option of [Cloudflare IPs](https://developers.cloudflare.com/magic-transit/cloudflare-ips/).
+However, those unable to meet this requirement can explore the option of [Cloudflare IPs](https://developers.cloudflare.com/magic-transit/cloudflare-ips/), or even Spectrum to protect only single IP addresses.
 In certain cases one can also directly connect their network infrastructure with Cloudflare with [Network Interconnect](https://developers.cloudflare.com/magic-transit/network-interconnect/) for a more reliable and secure experience.

 ![Magic Transit Use Cases and Reference Architecture](img/magic-transit-diagram.png)